Igraine

 In the Matter of Britain, Igraine (/i:'ɡreɪn/) is the mother of King Arthur.
 Igraine is also known in Latin as Igerna, in Welsh as Eigr (Middle Welsh Eigyr), in French as Ygraine (Old French Ygerne or Igerne), in Le Morte d'Arthur as Ygrayne—often modernised as Igraine or Igreine—and in Parzival as Arnive.
-She becomes the wife of Uther Pendragon, after the death of her first husband, Gorlois.
+She becomes the wife of Uther Pendragon after the death of her first husband, Gorlois.

-Geoffrey of Monmouth and Welsh tradition
+Legend

 In Geoffrey of Monmouth's Historia Regum Britanniae, Igerna enters the story as the wife of Gorlois, Duke of Cornwall.
 In Thomas Malory's Le Morte d'Arthur, her daughters by Gorlois are Elaine, Morgause and Morgan le Fay.
+In other works, the names, roles and even number of Arthur's half-sisters vary depending on the text (including in the Historia, in which Arthur has only a younger sister).
 In the Brut Tysilio, Cador of Cornwall is their son.
 John Hardyng's Chronicle calls Cador Arthur's brother "of his mother's syde".

 Geoffrey describes her as one "whose beauty surpassed that of all the women of Britain."
-King Uther Pendragon falls in love with her and attempts to force his attentions on her at his court.
+High King Uther Pendragon falls in love with her and attempts to force his attentions on her at his court.
 She informs her husband, who departs with her to Cornwall without asking leave.
 This sudden departure gives Uther Pendragon an excuse to make war on Gorlois.
 In Layamon's Brut, Igraine "was sorry and sorrowful at heart / that so many men should be lost for her".

 Gorlois conducts the war from the castle of Dimilioc but places his wife in safety in Tintagel Castle.
 Disguised as Gorlois by Merlin, Uther Pendragon is able to enter Tintagel to satisfy his lust.
-He manages to rape Igraine by deceit – she believes that she is lying with her husband and becomes pregnant with Arthur.
+He manages to rape Igraine by deceit– she believes that she is lying with her husband– and she becomes pregnant with Arthur.
 Her husband Gorlois dies in battle that same night.
 Geoffrey does not say, and later accounts disagree, as to whether Gorlois died before or after Arthur was begotten.
 Uther Pendragon later marries Igraine.
 Geoffrey says "from that day on they lived together as equals, united by their great love for each other".
 Geoffrey does not indicate whether Igraine ever learned of Uther's deception.
 Layamon says "Uther greeted Ygaerne, noblest of wives, and sent her token what they had spoken in bed; he commanded her that she should give up the castle quickly – there was no other way, for her lord was dead."

 Malory has Arthur, who had been raised by Sir Ector, meet his mother for the first time after he had grown to manhood and become king.

-According to Geoffrey, Igraine also bore a daughter, Anna, to Uther Pendragon, and this Anna later becoming the mother of Gawain and Mordred.
+According to Geoffrey, Igraine also bore a daughter to Uther Pendragon, Anna, the future mother of Gawain and Mordred.